-91. DfE consent for write-offs will be obtained where the individual loss/write-off exceeds 1% of annual income or £45k individually (whichever is smaller), or 5% of annual income cumulatively (subject to a £250k cumulative ceiling).
+- 97. DfE consent for write-offs will be obtained where the individual loss/write-off exceeds 1% of annual income or £45k individually (whichever is smaller), or cumulative write-offs are more than 5% of annual income or £250k (whichever is smaller. - 98.
+The following should be considered and documented before making a write off: - any legal advice given) - the circumstances